apita1423/featherandquill_pp4/README.md

 - Font Awesome - For the social links and heart in the footer.
 - Balsamiq - Used to create the wireframes for the project.
 - Favicon - Used to create the favicon for the site.
+- Google Font - Estonia font used for the title of the site.
 - Bootswatch - For bootstrap template
 - Heroku - Cloud platform used for deployment of the project.
+- Pexel - Images used for gallery and blog.
+- Unsplash - Images used for gallery and blog.
+- Gencraft - Creation of two AI images for the title page and blog posts main image.
+- ChatGPT - Content for the blog posts and About Us section.
+- DrawSQL - Site for the creation of the database relationship diagram.
+- Coolors - Used to find colour for the website.

 ---